Skip to content

 Regardless of size, companies have finite financial, human, and technological resources.

-When evaluating how to address IT related risks, it is essential to prioritize which risks need to be mitigated, which can be accepted, and how to implement effective mitigation strategies.
+When evaluating how to address IT related risks, it is essential to prioritize which risks need to be mitigated, which can be accepted, and how to implement effective risk mitigation strategies.

 For example, a marketing website that does not store or track Personally Identifiable Information (PII) poses a lower risk than a healthcare system managing HIPAA (Health Insurance Portability and Accountability Act) data, which is subject to stringent privacy requirements and severe penalties for non-compliance.